knah/VRCMods/README.md

  * Create a new folder in `UserData/StyletorStyles`, i.e. `UserData/StyletorStyles/my-cool-style`
  * In that folder, create a file named `info.json`, i.e. `UserData/StyletorStyles/my-cool-style/info.json`.
 This JSON file contains some info about your skin, such as name.
 See [this class](Styletor/Jsons/StyleMetadata.cs) for a description of its format.
  * If you want to override style properties, create a file named `overrides.vrcss`.
 This file uses the same format as styles in the default skin.
 No, the format is not documented anywhere, just follow the example of default style.
+ * If you want to override style properties after all previous overrides from your style were applied, create a file named `overrides-secondpass.vrcss`.
+It uses the same format as `overrides.vrcss`
  * If you want to override images/sprites, place them in same files (and paths) as the default example skin.
  * You can additionally specify certain sprite properties using an extra JSON file named same as image file with added `.json` extensions, i.e. `background.png.json`.
 The format for this JSON is described in [this file](Styletor/Jsons/SpriteJson.cs)
  * If you want to make an user-friendly distribution of your style, you can add all contents of your style folder to a ZIP file (so that info.json is in ZIP file root) and distribute that.